Mordical62645/Metacrafters-Creating-a-Token/README.md

 Remix Online IDE web based version: https://remix.ethereum.org/
 ### Executing program
-* With Remix, ensure that the version imported to the file is the version of Remix currently installed on your device.
+* With Remix, ensure that the version imported to the file is the version of Remix currently installed on your device:

 ``` pragma solidity 0.8.22; ```